Eytch/Library/README.md

 A book collection manager, where you can add, remove, and update books.

 # Built With
-HTML /  SASS / JAVASCRIPT
+HTML /  CSS / JAVASCRIPT